The easiest vegan chickpea burgers! Deliciously savory, crispy on the outside, soft on the inside and packed with flavor.

 - ½ tsp Cumin

-- 2 Tbsp + 1 tsp Avocado Oil (or other oil)
+- 2 Tbsp Avocado Oil or other oil

 - Finely chop the onion and crush the garlic and add to a frying pan with 1 tsp avocado oil and fry until just before they start to brown.

-- Drain the can of chickpeas and add the chickpeas to a food processor with the cooked onions/garlic, spices, freshly chopped cilantro and flour and process it into a thick burger batter.
+- Drain the can of chickpeas and add the chickpeas to a food processor with the cooked onions/garlic, paprika, coriander powder, cumin, freshly chopped cilantro and flour and process it into a thick burger batter.

 - Sprinkle flour over a baking tray and cover your hands with it as well.
-Roll the batter into 4 balls and place onto the baking tray.
+Scoop the batter out onto the tray in 4 even sections, roll in the flour and form into 4 balls.

 - If the batter is very sticky or too wet, add more flour so that it easily forms a ball.